 Prof. Dr. Ruyssen, Ilse

-Ilse is Associate Project Leader at UNU-CRIS in Bruges.Specifically, she is promotor of the project “African Migration: Root Causes and Regulatory Dynamics” (AMIREG) which aims to provide a deeper understanding of the root causes of migration with a particular focus on climatic shocks and conflict, and to identify the effectiveness of and scope for regional agreements to ease mobility responses to such geo-localized shocks.
+At UNU-CRIS, Ilse was the promotor of the project “African Migration: Root Causes and Regulatory Dynamics” (AMIREG) which aimed to provide a deeper understanding of the root causes of migration with a particular focus on climatic shocks and conflict, and to identify the effectiveness of and scope for regional agreements to ease mobility responses to such geo-localized shocks.
 Currently, she is the supervisor of multiple PhD students affiliated to UNU-CRIS and is involved in several research projects related to specific migration themes.